tunneln/blockchain-database/README.md

 Actions are invoked via POST and GET requests (by url extensions or using curl) see code for descriptions of each request and it's corresponding action

-NOTE:  nothing in the templates folder was made by me
+Acknowledgement: Nothing in the 'static' folder was made by me

 ###REQUIRED LIBRARIES:
 * requests